2026 Statistics PhD Survey

 Prestige points seem to count, at least for getting your foot in the door.

-— Research scientist
+— Research scientist in tech

 Resume first impressions matter a lot when trying to stand out among thousands of applicants.
 I do think that the work content is the most important, but title unfortunately matters.

-— Research scientist
+— Research scientist in finance

-Other folks highlighted that having a specific job title is important when pivoting roles:
+Others highlighted that having a specific job title is important when pivoting roles:

 Extremely important especially when pivoting; it's hard to transition roles.